Capture the Flag (film): Production

-For the animation, it used a digital combination of 3D animation with Adobe After Effects (visual effects), Autodesk Maya (computer animation), Nuke (compositing) and ZBrush (sculpting).
+For the animation, it used a digital combination of 3D animation with Adobe After Effects (visual effects), Autodesk Maya (computer animation), Mental Ray (rendering), Nuke (compositing) and ZBrush (sculpting).
 Every ten seconds of film and animation required a week of work, specifically for this movie production.
 This time, the artists also were determined in updating the elements of real hair when modeling the characters.

 The biggest challenge for the riggers - those in charge of giving movement to the characters - was the design of Igor, the chameleon that accompanies the children on their adventure, along with the application of various mechanical gadgets in his backbox.

 For Enrique Gato, the greatest difficulty laid in the animation of Frank, the grandfather who had a certain obsession with getting a character that had the acting characteristics of Clint Eastwood, even as a reference, that conveys incredible emotions without moving a muscle on his face.

 Other character designs for the movie were mostly modeled and parodically named as references to real-life people and animated characters from Pixar, including Richard Carson as a reference to Richard Branson, his assistants Bill Gags and Steve Gigs to Bill Gates and Steve Jobs, and the Goldwing family members Samantha and little Tess were visual references to the mother Helen Parr (Mrs. Incredible) from The Incredibles and Boo from Monsters, Inc..

 Other animated references put on the film included a black and white clip faking an outtake of the Apollo 11 arrival with a janitor impersonating a filmmaker as a parody to Stanley Kubrick, and another scene when Mike and Amy floating around eating candy through the rocket as a reference to The Simpsons 1994 episode Deep Space Homer.